-Dilshad Vadsaria will soon be seen starring in the upcoming FOX drama, The Frankenstein Code; a modern reimagining of the Mary Shelley classic.
+Dilshad starred in the FOX drama, Second Chance; a modern reimagining of the Mary Shelley classic, Frankenstein.
 In the series, a disgraced 75-year-old ex-sheriff, whose life ends at the hands of corrupt cops in his son's home (Tim DeKay), is brought back to life by a pair of young tech scientists (Vadsaria & Adhir Kalyan) and given a second chance as a 35-year-old with unpredictable near-superhuman abilities (Rob Kazinsky).
 The show, from executive producer/writer Rand Ravich and executive producer Howard Gordon, ran for one season.

 Dilshad portrayed financial analyst 'Padma Lahari' on the ABC drama, Revenge.
 Over the course of the show's second season, her work association with 'Nolan', played by Gabriel Mann, grew as a trusted confidante, and eventually, into a loving relationship.
 Keeping in line with the exciting and suspenseful nature of the show, 'Padma' met her untimely and shocking demise; a result of sacrifices she made for those she loved most.